Defamation Damages: What are they?

-Also called actual damages, compensatory damages are the monies an individual or company loses as a direct result of a defendant’s actions.
-Expectation damages, which are similar, are often used in contract law.
+Also called actual damages, compensatory damages are the monies parties lose as a direct result of defendants’ actions.

 Speculative Defamation Damages

-- Lost business due to a defamatory review on Yelp! or other review site;
+- Lost business due to a defamatory online review;

-- Any cost that you or your business will have to pay, singular to your industry, as a result of the defamation.
+- Any cost a business must to pay, singular to its industry, as a result of defamation.

 Consequential Defamation Damages

-Consequential damages are calculated by estimating the amount of money a plaintiff would have made if an act of defamation hadn’t be committed.
-A plaintiff can also make an argument for consequential damages if the actions of the defendants results in more costs.
+Consequential damages represent the amount of money a plaintiff would have made if an act of defamation hadn’t be committed.
+A plaintiff can also argue for consequential damages when the defendants’ actions result in more costs.

 Punitive Defamation Damages

-In defamation cases, punitive damages are not awarded as regularly as speculative, consequential or compensatory damages.
-Some jurisdictions don’t even allow punitive damages in defamation cases.
+In defamation cases, judges don’t award punitive damages as regularly as speculative, consequential, or compensatory damages.
+Some jurisdictions don’t even allow punitive damages in slander and libel cases.

-If you’re ready to confront a person or business that published defamatory material about you, contact us today.
-We’ve helped hundreds of people with their defamation litigation needs, our rates are reasonable, and we always aim to get the job done as quickly and effectively as possible.
+Contact us today if you’re ready to deal with a defamation situation.
+We’ve helped hundreds of people solve their libel challenges; our rates are reasonable, and we get the job done quickly and effectively.